 It changes without warning

 The sea is moody.
-One minute it’s calm, the next it’s throwing a tantrum with wind, waves, and angry skies.
+One minute it’s calm; the next it’s throwing a tantrum with wind, waves, and angry skies.
 Tide charts are useful, but they don’t guarantee your safety.
 So if the sea starts acting up, it’s not being dramatic—it’s being the sea.

 Even the most seasoned sailors check the weather.
-So maybe don’t go paddleboarding at sunset in a new bikini just because it “looks chill”.
+So maybe don’t go paddleboarding at sunset in a new bikini just because it “looks chill.”
 Check the conditions.
 Respect the sea.

 The sea is not your bin, either

-While we’re here: it’s not just about staying safe—it’s about keeping it safe.
+While we’re here, it’s not just about staying safe—it’s about keeping it safe.
 We forget the sea’s strength until it reminds us.
 But we also forget its fragility.
-Plastic bottles, snack wrappers, cigarette butts—they don’t belong in the ocean.
+Plastic bottles, snack wrappers, and cigarette butts—they don’t belong in the ocean.
+Let’s not make it fight harder than it already has to.
+If you love the sea, protect it like a friend who could knock you out in one punch.

 Verdict?